sapiosciences-dev/ez_sapio_aws_devdeploy/docs/4_using_eks_tools.md

 # Obtaining Secret Values
 You must have RBAC role permissions to read secrets from EKS in order to do this.
+(You can also view them in AWS EKS Console, if you have access)

 Use
 ```shell